 This excerpt from Saint Ephrem is is a testimony to the rich, inexhaustible treasure that is Sacred Scripture.
-God’s Word is like a Spring which never runs dry, which always has the ability to satisfy our thirst for God and his truth
+God’s Word is like a Spring which never runs dry.
+It always has the ability to satisfy our thirst for God and his truth.

 The word of God is a tree of life that offers us blessed fruit from each of its branches.
 It is like that rock which was struck open in the wilderness, from which all were offered spiritual drink.
 As the Apostle says: They ate spiritual food and they drank spiritual drink.